pirayeh/paginationRecyclerView/README.md

 recyclerView.setAdapter(adapter);
 ```

-* step 3: set data to RecyclerView on get data from server
+🕹 set data to RecyclerView on get data from server
 ```
 adapter.addAllItems(/*list of data*/);
 ```